Royal Philharmonic Society

 The Royal Philharmonic Society (RPS) is a British music society, formed in 1813.
 Its original purpose was to promote performances of instrumental music in London.
 Many composers and performers have taken part in its concerts.
-It is now a membership society, and while it no longer has its own orchestra, it continues a wide-ranging programme of activities which focus on composers and young musicians and aim to engage audiences so that future generations will enjoy a rich and vibrant musical life.
+It is now a membership society, and while it no longer has its own orchestra, it continues a wide-ranging programme of activities which focus on composers and young musicians.
 Since 1989, the RPS has promoted the annual Royal Philharmonic Society Music Awards for live music-making in the United Kingdom.

 The RPS is a registered UK charity No. 213693, located at 48 Great Marlborough Street in London.
 The current chief executive of the RPS is James Murphy, and its current chairman is John Gilhooly.